-- Return transfer every Sunday at 9 am from Passau to Prague (duration approx. 4 hours), reservation is necessary.
-Price € 69,- per person incl. bike, payable on spot to the driver.
-You can book the transfer also at the beginning of the tour.
+- Return transfer every Saturday at 9 am from Passau to Prague (duration approx. 4,5 hours), reservation is necessary.
+Price € 79,- per person incl. bike.

 Arrival / Parking / Departure:

-- Arrival by train to Prague or Passau
+- Arrival by car or train to Prague.

 Things to note: